microsoft/ARI/README.md

 ### Resources and Resource Providers
-Until this documentation Azure Grinder inventory was able to collect Azure Security Center (Unhealth only), Azure Advisor, 22 Azure resource types from 15 different Azure resource providers and this list are increasing fast.
+Until this documentation Azure Resource inventory was able to collect Azure Security Center (Unhealth only), Azure Advisor, 22 Azure resource types from 15 different Azure resource providers and this list are increasing fast.

 |Resource Provider|Resource Type|
 |-----------------|-------------|